markniu/bdwidth/README.md

 #   module works with FIFO logic.
 It keeps each sensor value and
 #   position in an array and POP them back in correct position.
 This
 #   parameter must be provided.

+logging: True
+#   Out diameter to terminal and klipper.log can be turn on|of by
+#   command.

 ```